react-static/react-static/CONTRIBUTING.md

 ### Open an RFP or discussion for new features.
 (Requests for Proposals)

-If you have an idea for a new feature or optimization, discuss it in an issue or [spectrum thread](https://spectrum.chat/react-static) before coding into the night!
+If you have an idea for a new feature or optimization, discuss it in an issue or [Spectrum thread](https://spectrum.chat/react-static) before coding into the night!
 It could very well end up that the feature or problem is being solved in another area or that your solution needs some more work to fit into the overal architecture.

 ## Suggested Dev Environment